uraimo/SwiftyGPIO/README.md

 If you prefer an alternative approach that does not require to use sudo every time check out this [answer on stackoverflow](https://stackoverflow.com/questions/30938991/access-gpio-sys-class-gpio-as-non-root/30940526#30940526).
 After following those instruction, remember to add your user (e.g. pi) to the gpio group with `sudo usermod -aG gpio pi` and to reboot so that the changes you made are applied.

+## Your First Project: Blinking leds

+Joe from iachievedit has written a [fantastic tutorial](http://dev.iachieved.it/iachievedit/raspberry-pi-2-gpio-with-swiftygpio/) that presents a practical example of how to use SwiftyGPIO, if you prefer starting with a real project instead of just reading documentation, check out his tutorial first.

 ## Usage

-Currently, SwiftyGPIO expose GPIOs and SPIs(if not available a bit-banging VirtualSPI can be created), l'et's see how to use them.
+Currently, SwiftyGPIO expose GPIOs and SPIs(if not available a bit-banging VirtualSPI can be created), let's see how to use them.

 #### GPIOs